wp-plugins/woocommerce-jetpack/readme.txt

 **What features does it have?**

 * Custom Price Labels – Create any custom price label for any product.
-* Call for Price – Create any custom price label, like “Call for price”, for all products with empty price.
+* Call for Price – Create any custom price label, like "Call for price", for all products with empty price.
 * Currencies – Add all world currencies, change currency symbol.
 * More Sorting Options – Add more sorting options or remove sorting (including default) at all.
 * Old Slugs – Remove old product slugs.